-To celebrate with the rest of the world on International Yoga Day, Womanspace yoga instructor, Keri Knutson, will lead a free yoga session on the front lawn of Womanspace.
+To celebrate with the rest of the world on International Yoga Day, Womanspace yoga instructor, Keri Knutson, will lead a free yoga session on the back lawn of Womanspace.
 This event is free and includes a complimentary T-shirt to those who pre-register by June 7.
 Just bring yourself and your yoga mat!

 "Yoga embodies unity of mind and body; thought and action; restraint and fulfillment; harmony between human and nature; a holistic approach to heal and well-being.
 It is not about exercise but to discover the sense of oneness with yourself, the world and the nature." - Narendra Modi, Prime Minister of India

 Get event updates and tell your friends you're going on Facebook!